Q&A

 [4.A] Yes, microphones are permitted on the rover.
 Judges monitor conversations and actions that occur near the rover.
 Spectators are not allowed to provide commentary or other feedback to the operators and should take care not to do so, even if there is not a microphone onboard.

-[5.Q] Is it permissible to utilize a satellite internet provider, such as Exede, HughesNet, or Starlink in order to achieve a data connection with the robot?
+[5.Q] Is it permissible to utilize a satellite internet provider, such as Starlink in order to achieve a data connection with the robot?

-[5.A] Not for the 2024 competition, but will consider changing this in future if there is enough interest.
+[5.A] No, but we will consider changing this in future if there is enough interest.
 While we do grant GNSS, we currently consider use of a satellite relay to be not quite in the spirit of the competition.
-However, there are plenty of ways to set up a local transponder in the field which we strongly encourage.
+However, the rover may deploy a local transponder in the field which we strongly encourage.

 [6.Q] We have amateur radio operator licenses and would like to use 2.4GHz band with high power, but high power is only allowed in the range 2.39-2.45 GHz (channels 1-6).
 Would we be permitted to only use channels 1-6?